What is BI?

 So, how exactly can you analyse data with BI?

-• Many companies use BI to consolidate business information from many software applications.
+- Many companies use BI to consolidate business information from many software applications.
 For example, a company may have numerous CRM systems, each serving different divisions and functions in their business, but require the ability to create global reporting.
 Likewise, some companies operate multiple ERP systems and need to be able to join this information, as typically, their customers may use multiple services.

 Why choose to analyse your data with Power BI?

 Power BI is a Microsoft product and is recognised as a leader in the analytics and business intelligence arena.
-It is easy to attain and implement a Power BI solution:
+It’s a great option when looking to analyse data with BI.

-• You can add Power BI to your company’s Office 365 subscription for a low cost per user per month.
+- You can add Power BI to your company’s Office 365 subscription for a low cost per user per month.
 You can also choose different licence types depending on what each user needs to use Power BI for.

-• Delivering Power BI to the users is cloud-based, which generally means buying computer hardware is not required.
+- Delivering Power BI to the users is cloud-based, which generally means buying computer hardware is not required.

-• Creating workspaces (dashboards and reports etc.) is straight forward and modifying these is easy.
+- Creating workspaces (dashboards and reports etc.) is straight forward and modifying these is easy.
 Knowledge of the source data is required and a basic understanding of how data is joined together is useful.

-• Using Power BI requires little to zero training.
+- Using Power BI requires little to zero training.
 Provided the user understands the business information presented, learning the tools and features of Power BI is a simple journey.

-• It only takes a handful of days to design, build and deliver a Power BI solution.
+- It only takes a handful of days to design, build and deliver a Power BI solution.
 You can also add other business applications on demand at any time.
 This means you could build your Power BI platform in agile stages and at a pace that is best for your business.

 There are some technical aspects when building a Power BI solution.
 Many companies do not have the necessary in-house skill sets.
 A Technology Partner brings these skills to the project.
 This tends to be in the areas of extracting data from software systems and getting this data ready for consumption within Power BI.
 At Avrion, we take this further.
 We help our customers to translate their ideas into properly scoped requirements.
 Then we build the solution as ready to use.
 We do this in a collaborative way so that our customers are able to evolve and develop their solution easily.